 Statistical Methods

 Data analysis was performed using R statistical software.
 Descriptive statistics were used to characterize the study population and the distribution of responses.
-To investigate associations between independent variables and binary outcome measures (knowledge, attitudes, and practice), multiple logistic regression analyses were conducte with a significance level of p < 0.05.
+To investigate associations between independent variables and binary outcome measures (knowledge, attitudes, and practice), multiple logistic regression analyses were conducted with a significance level of p < 0.05.
 Odds ratios (ORs) with 95% confidence intervals were calculated for the logistic regression models.

 Ethical Approval